-Headache is pain in any region of the head.
+Headache is a pain in any region of the head.
 Headaches may occur on one or both sides of the head, be isolated to a certain location, radiate across the head from one point, or have a viselike quality.

 A headache may appear as a sharp pain, a throbbing sensation or a dull ache.
-Headaches can develop gradually or suddenly, and may last from less than an hour to several days.
+Headaches can develop gradually or suddenly and may last from less than an hour to several days.

 A primary headache is caused by overactivity of or problems with pain-sensitive structures in your head.
 A primary headache isn’t a symptom of an underlying disease.

 Chemical activity in your brain, the nerves or blood vessels surrounding your skull, or the muscles of your head and neck (or some combination of these factors) can play a role in primary headaches.
 Some people may also carry genes that make them more likely to develop such headaches.